January 3, Reading 2 – Job 4, 5

 “Remember: who that was innocent ever perished?
 Or where were the upright cut off?”

-Eliphaz, the first of Job’s friends to speak, speaks with passion and power.
+Eliphaz, the first of Job’s friends to speak, does so with passion and power.

-Imagine that for at least seven days you have been formulating the ideas and opinions in your head – And now the debate begins.
+Imagine that for at least seven days you have been thinking this situation through – and now the great debate begins.

 Why did these terrible things happen to Job?

-For Eliphaz, at the core of his response (which is very flowery, and also has some good wisdom in it) is that bad things only happen to those who do bad things.
-If you are righteous, you will be free.
+For Eliphaz, at the core of his response is that bad things only happen to people who do bad things.

 “As I have seen, those who plow iniquity and sow trouble reap the same.”

-This is a very destructive theology, one that ends in sorrow and loss.
+This is a very limited and frail theology, one that is not true to scripture.

-What does Eliphaz, what does this thinking, do with truths such as the psalmist wrestles with in Psalm 73,
+What does Eliphaz do with truths such as what the psalmist wrestles with in Psalm 73,

 “For I was envious of the arrogant when I saw the prosperity of the wicked,”